 Again, a sensational take-off and scenic Himalayan flight, including views of Chomolhari that you trekked past.
-In Kathmandu, you transfer back to the Shangri La Hotel, with time to relax and reflect on your adventure.
+In Kathmandu, you transfer back to your hotel, with time to relax and reflect on your adventure.

-Overnight: Shangri La Hotel, Kathmandu (Meals: B)
+Overnight: Hotel Shanker or Similar, Kathmandu (Meals: B)